Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 Leaf color and structure become more vibrant and robust.
 Pest and disease pressure declines noticeably.
 Yield and quality both improve — the economic payoff.

 Document changes.
 Keep records.
-But always verify visual improvements with soil tests.
-Soil chemistry data tells you what's happening below ground.
+But always verify visual improvements with soil tests and, when possible, plant sap analysis.
+Soil chemistry data tells you what's happening below ground; sap analysis tells you whether the plant is actually converting that chemistry into defense-ready tissue.

 What Success Looks Like